farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

    rather than just silently doing so.

-If you don't see the next code block then we can surmise that the ``@surpress`` decorator is behaving as expected.:
+If you don't see the next code block then we can surmise that the `@suppress` decorator is behaving as expected.:

 .. ipython:: python
    :suppress: